poparf/employee-monitoring-ai/README.md

 1. What is the best way to raise alerts in real time towards the FE (subscriber pattern)
 2. How to differentiate between video streams?
 Each one should have an unique id
-3. How to get the stream of the TAPO camera into the web browser? https://www.tp-link.com/us/support/faq/2680/
+3. How to get the stream of the TAPO camera into the web browser? done https://www.tp-link.com/us/support/faq/2680/
+4. How do i stream to frontend? -> use WebRTC/aiortc

+## Fun facts
+1051 lines of code as of today 5/3/2025 at commit id: c0da60490a58ea256c3e6dabde9541d608faab65

+1420 lines - 11/3/2025